Time Zones in Luxembourg

 Luxembourg Country Details

 Luxembourg is a European country with its capital in Luxembourg.
-It has a population of 607,728 and covers an area of 2,586 km², making it one of Europe’s smaller countries by land area while still serving as an important center for finance, administration, and cross-border employment.
+It has a population of 607,728 and a total area of 2,586 km², making it one of Europe’s smaller countries by land area while still serving as a major center for finance, EU administration, and cross-border employment.

-Languages used in Luxembourg include lb, de-LU, fr-LU, reflecting the country’s multilingual business and public-service environment.
-This matters in practical scheduling because meetings, customer support, and official communications may take place in Luxembourgish, German, or French depending on the institution and audience.
+The main languages used in Luxembourg are lb, de-LU, and fr-LU.
+This multilingual environment matters in real-world scheduling because meetings, customer support, and government communication may be conducted in Luxembourgish, German, or French depending on the organization and audience.

 Daylight Saving Time in Luxembourg